Written by Magdalena Sapała (updated on 19.10.2022).

 Offering an overview of how gender equality has been built into the RRF Regulation, this briefing explains what was expected from the Member States when they were preparing their national recovery and resilience plans (NRRPs) as regards gender equality.
-It also provides practical examples of reforms and investments where gender equality has been taken into account, from the 22 NRRPs approved by the end of 2021 (Belgium, Czechia, Denmark, Germany, Estonia, Ireland, Greece, Spain, France, Croatia, Italy, Cyprus, Latvia, Lithuania, Luxembourg, Malta, Austria, Portugal, Romania, Slovenia, Slovakia and Finland).
+It also provides practical examples of reforms and investments where gender equality has been taken into account, from the 26 NRRPs approved by mid-October 2022 (only Hungary’s plan is awaiting the Commission’s assessment).

 In keeping with the RRF Regulation, all the NRRPs analysed declare gender equality to be a horizontal objective, to be given consideration in all measures.
-However, not all Member States have included dedicated reforms or investments addressing gender-related challenges explicitly or indicating women as the main beneficiaries.
-Our analysis shows that the most numerous and innovative measures are present in the plans of Belgium, Spain, Italy and Austria.
+However, only some Member States have included dedicated reforms or investments addressing gender-related challenges explicitly or indicating women as the main beneficiaries.
+The most numerous and innovative measures, with gender equality clearly indicated in the milestones or targets linked to them, are present in the plans of Belgium, Estonia, Spain, Italy and Austria.

 Read the complete briefing on ‘Gender equality in the Recovery and Resilience Facility‘ in the Think Tank pages of the European Parliament.

 […] gender equality to be a horizontal objective, to be given consideration in all measures.
 However, not all Member States have included dedicated reforms or investments explicitly addressing gender-related challenges, or […]